NHSDigital/dtos-cohort-manager/docs/user-guides/Sign_Git_commits.md

  cat .git/config
 ```

-This wil output something similar to the following which will show all your git credentials.
+This will output something similar to the following which will show all your git credentials.

 ```shell
 [filter "lfs"]